HanalinchEve/Specmobs/README.md

 ## Features:
 5% of zombies and skeletons become specmob, accompanied by various special abilities.
 Killing them will gain more experience and a chance to drop enchantment books.
 Undead will have better equipment and may also carry special offhand weapons(Splash Potion,Ender Pearl,Lava,Shield,Silverfish,Cobweb,Removable TNT).
 Players killing monsters will increase their difficulty level.
-The increase in difficulty will equip zombies and skeletons with better equipment and abilities!
+The increase in difficulty will equip zombies and skeletons with better equipment!
 <details>
 <summary>Specmobs:</summary>
-  Disco: Summon weak and slow baby zombies.
+  Disco: Summon weak and slow baby zombies.<br>
-  Silverfish: Throw silverfish spawn egg and summon silverfish.
+  Silverfish: Throw silverfish spawn egg and summon silverfish.<br>
-  Furnace: Catch fire and rage when its health level is low.
+  Furnace: Catch fire and rage when its health level is low.<br>
-  Piston: Throw mob to player and hit play to fly.
+  Piston: Throw mob to player and hit play to fly.<br>
-  Knight(Zombie): Crazy jump attack.
+  Knight(Zombie): Crazy jump attack.<br>
-  Knight(Skeleton): Shoot tracking arrow and use sword when player close.
+  Knight(Skeleton): Shoot tracking arrow and use sword when player close.<br>
-  Doctor:  Throw potion or use spell to recover health to surrounding monsters.
+  Doctor:  Throw potion or use spell to recover health to surrounding monsters.<br>
-  Firework: Launch firework that release arrow rain.
+  Firework: Launch firework that release arrow rain.<br>
-  UAV: Launch dispenser UAV to shoot arrows at player.
+  UAV: Launch dispenser UAV to shoot arrows at player.<br>
-  Fang: Summon Evoker Fangs.
+  Fang: Summon Evoker Fangs.<br>
-  Shulker: Shoot Shulker Bullet.
+  Shulker: Shoot Shulker Bullet.<br>
-  Ender: Teleport to player.
+  Ender: Teleport to player.<br>
-  Gatling: Shoot consecutive arrows.
+  Gatling: Shoot consecutive arrows.<br>
 </details>

-## Some other abilities:
+## Some other features:
 ###  Creeper:
 10% become Charged Creeper during rain.
 ###  Enderman,Slime,Wither Skeleton:
 Give player negative effect when combo them.